 \subsection{Full Tables of Ablation Studies}

-We provide the results of component ablations and the comparison with different data augmentation methods in Table~\ref{stab:ablation1} and Table~\ref{stab:ablation2}, respectively.
+We provide the results of component ablations and the comparison with different data augmentation methods in Table~\ref{tabs:ablation1} and Table~\ref{tab:ablation2}, respectively.

-As shown in Table~\ref{stab:ablation1}, through the full results provided, we can further confirm the individual effectiveness of each component in the proposed ConGeo.
-Moreover, the combination of single-modal and cross-modal contrastive objectives can further boost the model performance indicating that they can complement each other's alignment.
-Besides, we can see from the results that merely applying ``Shift'' transformations to the ground view images in single-modal and cross-modal contrastive objectives achieves the best performance when FoV=$360^{\circ}$, showing that the model performance on specific FoVs can be further improved by using the evaluation FoV for training like previous methods do.
+As shown in Table~\ref{tabs:ablation1}, through the full results provided, we can further confirm the individual effectiveness of each component in the proposed ConGeo.
+Moreover, the combination of single-view and cross-view contrastive objectives can further boost the model performance indicating that they can complement each other's alignment.
+Besides, we can see from the results that merely applying ``Shift'' transformations (FoV=$360^{\circ}$) to the ground view images in single-view and cross-view contrastive objectives achieves the best performance, showing that the model performance on specific FoVs can be further improved by using the evaluation FoV for training like in previous methods.

-Experimental results in Table~\ref{stab:ablation2} confirm the superiority of contrastive objectives over data augmentation methods.
+Experimental results in Table~\ref{tab:ablation2} confirm the superiority of contrastive objectives over data augmentation methods.
 Although data augmentation methods can improve the model performance in specific settings, they struggle to obtain robustness across various settings.
 For example, when randomly shifting the panorama image as data augmentation, the retrieval performance under FoV=$360^{\circ}$ can be marginally better than ConGeo, while it trails ConGeo by about 20 points at other settings.